Black Cherry (Koda Kumi album): Music videos

 Though new material was placed on the album, there was only one new music video: the English version of "Twinkle," which featured Taiwanese singer/actor Show Lo.
 The CD, however, carried Kumi's solo version of the song, also performed in English.
 The music video was originally on Show Lo's album Speshow, in which he featured Kumi (November 17, 2006).
 The Japanese version was released on the Amazing Nuts! album three weeks prior to Black Cherry on December 6, 2006.
 Two years later, Koda Kumi would release a solo version of the music video on her two DVD set for her Live Tour 2007 ~Black Cherry~ Special Final in Tokyo Dome.

-The music video for "Koi no Tsubomi" was inspired by Koda Kumi's younger sister's, misono, video "Kojin Jugyō" (個人授業 / Private Lessons), which was also a different take on the classic fairy tale Cinderella.
+The music video for "Koi no Tsubomi" was inspired by Koda's younger sister's, misono, video "Kojin Jugyō" (個人授業 / Private Lessons), which was also a different take on the classic fairy tale Cinderella.
 The videos' similarities start with both sisters having their own little fairy, who is able to transform their appearance.
 However, where "Kojin Jugyo" ends with the spell wearing off and returning misono to her original state, "Koi no Tsubomi" ends with the transformations staying and each girl affected to thank the fairy.

 The music videos from 4 hot wave intertwined and were all placed on the album.
-"Juicy" was the first video in the story, showing Kumi with her crew seducing a group of men in a bar, who have a treasure map.
+"Juicy" was the first video in the story, showing Koda with her crew seducing a group of men in a bar, who have a treasure map.
 In the end of the video, the men realize the women stole the map.
-"With your smile" has Kumi trying to outrun the men.
+"With your smile" has Koda trying to outrun the men.
 The music video shows a race through the desert.
 "I'll be there" is the video showing where the map led.
-In the video, Kumi is seen on a beach in Morocco, relaxing while enjoying the weather.
+In the video, Koda is seen on a beach in Morocco, relaxing while enjoying the weather.
 The video ends with her finding the treasure.
 "Ningyo-hime" shows what the treasure led to.
-Its theme has Kumi being controlled by a doctor, who is notorious for fusing parts of dolls together.
+Its theme has Koda being controlled by a doctor, who is notorious for fusing parts of dolls together.
 While "ningyo hime" can translate to "mermaid princess," it can also translate to "doll princess," which is what the music video depicts.

-"Yume no Uta" was a story of a woman, played by Kumi, walking downtown to meet up with her lover.
+"Yume no Uta" was a story of a woman, played by Koda, walking downtown to meet up with her lover.
 While walking, she thinks about their happy moments.
 When she sees her lover across the street, she runs towards him, but is hit by an oncoming vehicle.
-While her lover holds her, another woman, also played by Kumi, sees the scene before walking off.
-The music video for "Cherry Girl" was composed of scenes from Kumi's film of the same name, along with her singing while wearing her initial outfit worn in the film's opening scene.
+While her lover holds her, another woman, also played by Koda, sees the scene before walking off.
+The music video for "Cherry Girl" was composed of scenes from Koda's film of the same name, along with her singing while wearing her initial outfit worn in the film's opening scene.
 "Unmei" carried a theme of love, telling the story of two people separated by fate.
 "Twinkle" was an upbeat video with a green screen backdrop.